Synchrony Financial (NYSE:SYF) Announces Quarterly Earnings Results

 Synchrony Financial (NYSE:SYF – Get Free Report) announced its quarterly earnings data on Tuesday.
-The financial services provider reported $1.32 earnings per share for the quarter, beating the consensus estimate of $1.25 by $0.07, MarketWatch Earnings reports.
+The financial services provider reported $1.32 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.25 by $0.07, MarketWatch Earnings reports.
+The company had revenue of $5.08 billion for the quarter, compared to the consensus estimate of $4.10 billion.
 Synchrony Financial had a return on equity of 21.68% and a net margin of 14.93%.
-The firm had revenue of $5.08 billion during the quarter, compared to the consensus estimate of $4.10 billion.
-During the same quarter in the previous year, the company posted $1.60 earnings per share.
+During the same period in the previous year, the business earned $1.60 EPS.

 Analyst Ratings Changes

-Several analysts have weighed in on the company.
-JPMorgan Chase & Co. lowered their price objective on Synchrony Financial from $37.00 to $30.00 and set a “neutral” rating for the company in a research report on Monday, April 17th.
-Citigroup decreased their price objective on Synchrony Financial from $44.00 to $43.00 in a report on Friday, June 2nd.
-JMP Securities reiterated a “market outperform” rating and issued a $42.00 price objective on shares of Synchrony Financial in a report on Friday, July 14th.
-StockNews.com cut Synchrony Financial from a “buy” rating to a “hold” rating in a research note on Tuesday.
-Finally, Oppenheimer cut Synchrony Financial from an “outperform” rating to a “market perform” rating in a research note on Friday, July 14th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating and six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Synchrony Financial presently has a consensus rating of “Hold” and an average price target of $37.00.
+A number of brokerages have recently issued reports on SYF.
+Wells Fargo & Company dropped their price objective on Synchrony Financial from $37.00 to $31.00 and set an “equal weight” rating on the stock in a research note on Friday, March 31st.
+Morgan Stanley reissued an “underweight” rating and issued a $29.00 price objective (up from $28.00) on shares of Synchrony Financial in a research note on Wednesday.
+Oppenheimer downgraded Synchrony Financial from an “outperform” rating to a “market perform” rating in a research note on Friday, July 14th.
+The Goldman Sachs Group dropped their price objective on Synchrony Financial from $41.00 to $35.00 and set a “buy” rating on the stock in a research note on Wednesday, April 5th.
+Finally, JMP Securities reissued a “market outperform” rating and issued a $42.00 price objective on shares of Synchrony Financial in a research note on Friday, July 14th.
+One investment analyst has rated the stock with a sell rating, eight have given a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $37.00.

 Synchrony Financial Company Profile